 If you're using the Car Demon theme or Car Demon front page you can add custom headers for each sales person and even a custom slide on the homepage.

 If the sales person is viewing the site with their own affiliate link then any vehicle they email to a customer with the "Email a Friend" feature will contain all of their contact info.

 If you add ?sales_code=0 to the url for your site it will remove the cookie that stores the sales persons affiliate information and will restore the site to normal lead routing.

-If you don't wish the price to be seen you can select "Do Not Show Prices" on the contact settings page.
+If you don't wish the price to be seen you can select "Do Not Show Prices" on the location settings page.

 By default Car Demon will display vehicles titles as Year Make Model Stock #, the title field is currently only used for descriptive purposes on the back end.

 The Car Demon PlugIn looks for the existing page navigation with specific id tags and uses those as an indicator for when the page has ended and which set of vehicles to load next.

 We would love to include your translation!
-Please visit our website http://www.CarDemons.com and fill out a contact request form and let us know, we will be more than happy to test your file and include it in our next release.
+Please visit our website CarDemons.com and fill out a contact request form and let us know, we will be more than happy to test your file and include it in our next release.

 Make sure you update your permalinks to /%postname%/%post_id% this should resolve most issues with using custom taxonomies.